meilisearch/integration-guides/README.md

 Since we don't provide an official template in this repository, here are the minimum part that the README must contain:

 - A well-explained `Getting Started` part: the user should be able to copy/paste the code and command examples and everything should work as expected.
-- Basic code examples for the most common actions
+- Basic code examples for the most common actions.
-- A `Development Workflow` part so that everyone can easily contribute
+- A `Development Workflow` part so that everyone can easily contribute.

 We recommend to check out the READMEs of our SDKs repositories 🙂